perfectdaemon/glr/README.md

 * No documentation and lack of comments in source code
 * Bitmap font generation uses fixed texture size due to laziness
 * Text has not alignment support
-* Particles was under development
+* Particles were under development and located in utils module apart from engine library (in theory it's mean performance troubles, in practice you will have no real troubles with it)